 John Jacob Astor IV’s St. Regis hotel in New York City opened on September 4, 1904.
-The property is known for its iconic King Cole Bar, the centerpiece of which is Maxfield Parrish’s “Old King Cole” painting that had been created for Astor’s short-lived Knickerbocker Hotel on Broadway.
-Astor died in the sinking of the Titanic in 1912.
+The property, which continues to operate to this day, is known for its iconic King Cole Bar, which features Maxfield Parrish’s “Old King Cole” painting that had been created for Astor’s short-lived Knickerbocker Hotel on Broadway.
+Astor perished in the sinking of the Titanic in 1912.

 On September 1, 1910, Glenn H. Curtiss made a return flight over Lake Erie from Cedar Point in Sandusky, Ohio to Euclid Beach in Cleveland in an hour and forty-two minutes.
 While he did not break his August record for the longest flight over water, he did average around 55 mph (88.5 km/h) in his biplane, securing the record for the reverse course.

-The Roosevelt Hotel, named in honor of President Theodore Roosevelt and located on Madison Avenue and 45th Street in Manhattan, opened on September 22, 1924.
+The Roosevelt Hotel, named in honor of President Theodore Roosevelt and located on Madison Avenue and 45th Street in Manhattan, welcomed its first guests on September 22, 1924.
 The hotel has appeared and been referenced in several major films and television shows, including “The French Connection,” “Wall Street,” “Maid in Manhattan,” “Man on a Ledge,” and “Mad Men.”

 On September 20, 1932, Douglas was awarded a contract by TWA to build a prototype of the DC-1, a two-pilot, 12-passenger plane.
 The agreement also gave TWA options for 60 additional aircraft.

-Air Canada’s predecessor, Trans-Canada Air Linesinaugurated service carrying two passengers and mail between Vancouver and Seattle aboard a Lockheed L-10A Electra on September 1, 1937.
+Air Canada’s predecessor, Trans-Canada Air Lines, inaugurated service carrying two passengers and mail between Vancouver and Seattle aboard a twin-engine Lockheed L-10A Electra on September 1, 1937.

-On September 20, 1945, a converted British Gloster Meteor, the first operational British jet fighter, the only Allied jet fighter to see combat in World War II, made its first flight as the test bed for the Rolls Royce Trent-engines that had five-bladed propellers.
+On September 20, 1945, a converted British Gloster Meteor, the first operational British jet fighter and the only Allied jet fighter to see combat in World War II, made its first flight as the test bed for Rolls Royce Trent-engines that drove five-bladed propellers.
 The aircraft pioneered turboprop power and the one-off model was retired in 1948.

 On September 28, 1956, William Boeing died aboard his yacht, the Taconite.
 Boeing founded the Pacific Aero Products Co. in 1916, which would later become Boeing Airplane Company.